Logo

 02 · The Problem

 Headsets are getting cheaper.
 Audiences are growing.
-But the tools to make VR180 video are still expensive, technical, and fragmented across cameras, software, and platforms.
-If you have ever tried to actually make a VR180 video and publish it somewhere people will watch it, you already know.
+But the tools to make high-quality 3D cinema are still expensive, technical, and fragmented across cameras, software, and platforms.
+If you have ever tried to actually make a stereoscopic 3D video and publish it somewhere people will watch it, you already know.

 Hardware